You are viewing a story from harrypotterfanfiction.com

 As soon as they were dismissed, the three girls stood up and left the classroom in a hurry, glaring at Cilia as they did so.
 Narcissa also allowed her glare to extend to Lucius as she passed him by.

 “Well that was an interesting class,” Vesper laughed as they took a walk around the school grounds before Potions.
 The soft breeze of October had finally reached Hogwarts.
 The girls made their way through an endless fiery ocean of leaves, oblivious to the crackling sound of autumn that lay beneath their feet.

 “Yeah, about that,” Nixie said guiltily, biting her lips.
 “Sorry for losing those five points you earned.”

 “Oh it’s alright,” Vesper motioned with the wave of her hand.
 “Besides, it was so worth seeing the look on Hormitch’s face.”

-“You know if I didn’t know any better, I’d say that Dmitri has a thing for you, Vesper,” Nixie said, her face enlightened.
+“You know if I didn’t know any better, I’d say that Dmitri was sort of flirting with you,” Nixie said, her face enlightened.

 “Didn’t you see the way he was teasing you?”
 Nixie added.